munanadi/anchorlang-vscode-extension/README.md

 </div>

 An attempt to write a extension to support [Anchor lang](https://www.anchor-lang.com/) dev in VS-code.
+[Try it out](https://marketplace.visualstudio.com/items?itemName=munanadi.anchor-lang-vscode-extension)

 ---